CodeDiff Checker — How-to Guide

 PythonIndentation differences

 In Python, indentation is part of the syntax.
-Compare with "Ignore whitespace" off to detect indentation drift from the sample code.
+Compare against the sample code to detect indentation drift directly as differences.

 SQLCommas & keyword position